spencer411/2021_Bioinformatics_Fellowship/README.md

 # Combining Trees and Data

 Above we introduced iTOL, an excellent tool for combining data with trees, but if you are loving R and would like to go the extra mile there are a wide array of resources for tree building.
-Click the links below to see some example along with their scripts:
+Click the links below to see some examples along with their scripts:

 [Phylogenetic trees in R using ggtree](https://www.molecularecologist.com/2017/02/08/phylogenetic-trees-in-r-using-ggtree/)